skyrim-multiplayer/skymp/CONTRIBUTING.md

 ## Pull Requests

+- **Your branch must be buildable** - The project's build system must be able to build repo with your changes.

 - **Create feature branches** - Don't ask us to pull from your master branch.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.